Brian Burke (ice hockey): Personal life

+Burke is of Irish descent through both parents, with roots in County Roscommon and County Mayo.
 A dual citizen of the United States and Canada, Burke has two daughters with ex-wife Jennifer Mather Burke, an anchor at CTV News Channel.
 One of his daughters Katie was married to baseball executive Jared Porter until 2014.

 Burke also has four children from a previous marriage, including Patrick, a former scout for the Philadelphia Flyers and as of 2015 a director in the NHL's Department of Player Safety.
 Burke is a strong supporter of gay rights and attended the 2009 Toronto Gay Pride Parade with his son Brendan Burke, who was gay.

 On February 5, 2010, Brendan died at age 21 from injuries suffered in a car accident in Indiana.

 Brian Burke also participated in the 2010 and 2011 Toronto Gay Pride parades.
 On March 4, 2012, Burke and his son Patrick launched the You Can Play project in honor of Brendan, which is targeted at ending homophobia in sports.